INTERSECT-training/Making-Good-PRs/episodes/basic-prs.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- "Become familiar with basic actions on GitHub Pull Requests."
+- Become familiar with basic actions on GitHub Pull Requests.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- "How do you open a PR?"
+- How do you open a PR?
-- "How do you interact with a PR?"
+- How do you interact with a PR?
-- "How do you merge a PR?"
+- How do you merge a PR?

 ::::::::::::::::::::::::::::::::::::::::::::::::::